omidarmat/onLearn/react.md

 ![server-vs-client-components](/images/react/server-vs-client-components-table.png)

-> Notice that passing state is possible from server components to server components, or from server components to client components.
+> Notice that passing state is possible from server components to client components, or from client components to server components.
+So it is a 2-way road.

 > Notice that data fetching is possible in both server components and client components.
 It is, however, preferred to do it in server components using `async/await` syntax.
 In client components it is recommended to use 3rd-party libraries (e.g. React Query) to do this.

 > Importing is when a component module imports another component module using the `import` syntax.
-With this in mind, notice that server components can import both server and client components.
-Client components can only import other client components, but not server components.
+With this in mind, notice that **server components can import both server and client components**. **Client components can only import other client components, but not server components**.
 Once the client-server boundary is passed, there is no way to go back to the server.

 > Rendering is when a component calls another component, meaning that it uses another component inside its JSX.
-With this in mind, client components can render server components that are passed to it as props.
+With this in mind, **client components can render server components that are passed to it as props**.
 Server components can render everything, both client and server components.

 > It is important to know when each type of these components re-render.
-We know from before that client components only re-render if their state or their parent state changes.
-Server component re-render each time that the URL changes; so when the user navigates to the URL that has a server component.
+We know from before that **client components only re-render if their state or their parent state changes**. **Server component re-render each time that the URL changes; so when the user navigates to the URL that has a server component**.
 That is because server components are tied to specific routes in the framework.

 ## Traditional React vs. RSC